mhaungs/mhlog/README.md

 mhlog
 =====

-*mhlog* is a simple javascript logging utility for node.js servers and client-side web applications dynamically loaded via [inject] [1].
+*mhlog* is a simple logging utility for node.js servers and client-side web applications that have javascript modules dynamically loaded via [inject] [1].

 Example
 -------

-Before going into specifics, here is a quick example of using mhLog.
+Before going into specifics, here is a quick example of using *mhLog*.
 First, you need to *require* mhLog.js:

 	var mhLog = require("mhlog.js").mhLog;